xsankar/global-bd-conf/README.md

 1. Install Spark 1.4.x
 2. Make sure you have a working Python setup. anaconda distribution is recommended
 3. Make sure iPython is running fine (on it's own)
-4. Download this repository to ../global-bd-conf
+4. Download this repository to ../global-bd-conf (I will keep this updated as more materials are developed.
+Will be definitely current by cob 15th ;o)
 5. cd ../global-bd-conf
 6. Run iPython and pyspark IPYTHON=1 IPYTHON_OPTS="notebook" ~/Downloads/spark-1.4.0/bin/pyspark --packages com.databricks:spark-csv_2.11:1.0.3
 7. Use the spark path.
 I have spark installed in ~/Downloads/spark-1.4.0/